Limits of Bessel functions for root systems as the rank tends to infinity: The type case

-\begin{remark} In the geometric case $k=1$, i.e. for Hermitian matrices over $\mathbb C$, this result essentially goes back to \cite{OV96}, while in \cite{Bo07}, where also $\mathbb F= \mathbb R$ and $\mathbb H$ are considered, only the limit \eqref{limit_A} is established, by completely different methods and under the additional condition $\gamma=0.$ \end{remark}
+\begin{remarks} \begin{itemize}\item[{(1)}] In the geometric case $k=1$ (i.e. for Hermitian matrices over $\mathbb C$) and for real arguments $z$, this result essentially goes back to \cite{OV96}, while in \cite{Bo07}, where also $\mathbb F= \mathbb R$ and $\mathbb H$ are considered, only the limit \eqref{limit_A} is established, by completely different methods and under the additional condition $\gamma=0.$ \item[{(2)}] We shall prove Theorem \ref{main} by methods which are inspired by those of \cite{OV96, OO98} and \cite[Chapter 3]{Fa08}.
+They are based on the expansion of the Dunkl-type Bessel functions in terms of Jack polynomials.
+The equivalence of parts (1), (2) and (3) of Theorem \ref{main} as well as the convergence statement on $S_{r,k}^\alpha$ were already proven in \cite{AN21} by a different, probabilistic approach.
+We feel that our method is very natural, which is also suggested by \cite[Remark 1.15]{AN21}. \end{itemize} \end{remarks}